Service Corps of Retired Executives: Operations

 SCORE is governed by a 17 member board of directors.
-It has a team of approximately 50 salaried employees at its headquarters in Herndon, Virginia who support the organization of over 10,000 volunteers in 250 office locations throughout the U.S.
+Up until September 2025 it had a team of approximately 50 salaried employees at its headquarters in Herndon, Virginia who supported the organization of over 10,000 volunteers in 250 office locations throughout the U.S. Due to funding cuts from the SBA, SCORE reduced headquarters staff to about 20 employees in FY25.
+SCORE also consolidated chapters and now has about 165.
+Further chapter consolidations are expected for FY27 starting October 2026.

 SCORE is exempt from federal and state income taxes on income under the provisions of Section 501(c)(3) of the Internal Revenue Code.

 SCORE's website offers a small business library with "how-to" guides, downloadable templates, checklists, articles, videos, infographics, and blogs.
 The website also hosts online workshops, recorded webinars and interactive courses on demand.
 SCORE volunteer mentors give free and confidential business advice to business owners using different communication methods, including phone, video, email and in-person meetings.
 There are four types of SCORE volunteering roles: business mentors, workshop presenters, subject matter experts, and chapter support roles.

 From time to time SCORE gives the Walter H Channing Award.
 Named in honor of its founding president, it is the highest honor for volunteer service within SCORE.

 Performance claims

-SCORE claimed SCORE clients returned $45.42 to the US Treasury for each of the $17 million allocated to SCORE in FY24.
+SCORE claimed SCORE clients returned $45.42 to the US Treasury for each dollar of the $17 million allocated to SCORE in FY24.
 This amounts to $772 million.
 SCORE also claimed 143,623 jobs were created by SCORE clients in FY24.
 This is approximately 10% of the 1.45 million jobs created by small businesses in FY24.
+None of the claims have been audited by SCORE or the SBA.

 Funding

 SCORE was primarily supported by a federal government grant along with workshop fees and contributions.
-SCORE is also supported by the SCORE Foundation, a 501 (c) (3) non-profit organization formed in 1996 to serve as the philanthropic arm of SCORE.

 SCORE received a federal grant of $17.3 million in FY24, which was 80% of the organization's $21.7 million of revenue.
+In FY25 SCORE received SBA funding until March 2025.
+The remainder of the FY 2025 funding was withheld by the OMB.
+SCORE received the remainder of the FY25 grant in June 2026.
 SCORE funding was not included in the FY26 budget request sent to Congress in May 2025 by the Director of the Office of Management and Budget Russell T. Vought on behalf of President Donald Trump.
+However, Congress allocated $17 million for FY26.
+SCORE has not received any FY26 money from the SBA.